MisarMisar Docs

 Example

-curl -X POST /api/attachments/upload \
+curl -X POST https://api.misar.io/mail/attachments/upload \

--F "file=@/path/to/invoice-june-2025.pdf"
+-F "files=@/path/to/invoice-june-2025.pdf"

-async function uploadAttachment(file: File) {
+async function uploadAttachments(files: File[]) {

 const formData = new FormData();

-const res = await fetch('/api/attachments/upload', {
+const res = await fetch("/api/attachments/upload", {

-method: 'POST',
+method: "POST",

-credentials: 'include',
+credentials: "include",

 body: formData,